Structural alignment: Mammoth

 MAMMOTH approaches the alignment problem from a different objective than almost all other methods.
 Rather than trying to find an alignment that maximally superimposes the largest number of residues, it seeks the subset of the structural alignment least likely to occur by chance.
 To do this it marks a local motif alignment with flags to indicate which residues simultaneously satisfy more stringent criteria: 1) Local structure overlap 2) regular secondary structure 3) 3D-superposition 4) same ordering in primary sequence.
 It converts the statistics of the number of residues with high-confidence matches and the size of the protein to compute an Expectation value for the outcome by chance.
 It excels at matching remote homologs, particularly structures generated by ab initio structure prediction to structure families such as SCOP, because it emphasizes extracting a statistically reliable sub alignment and not in achieving the maximal sequence alignment or maximal 3D superposition.

 For every overlapping window of 7 consecutive residues it computes the set of displacement direction unit vectors between adjacent C-alpha residues.
 All-against-all local motifs are compared based on the URMS score.
-These values becomes the pair alignment score entries for dynamic programming which produces a seed pair-wise residue alignment.
+These values become the pair alignment score entries for dynamic programming which produces a seed pair-wise residue alignment.
 The second phase uses a modified MaxSub algorithm: a single 7 reside aligned pair in each proteins is used to orient the two full length protein structures to maximally superimpose these just these 7 C-alpha, then in this orientation it scans for any additional aligned pairs that are close in 3D.
 It re-orients the structures to superimpose this expanded set and iterates until no more pairs coincide in 3D.
 This process is restarted for every 7 residue window in the seed alignment.
 The output is the maximal number of atoms found from any of these initial seeds.
 This statistic is converted to a calibrated E-value for the similarity of the proteins.